 - 2 sprigs rosemary (1 tsp if using dried rosemary).
 Other savory herbs are fine too, like thyme or sage.
 Herbs like mint, coriander and parsley are not great in stocks.

 - Heat the oil in a stock pot.
 Add the onions and salt and saute over medium-high until the onions start to turn golden-brown at the edges.

 - Add the garlic and ginger and saute for another minute.
-Add the rosemary, bay leaf, carrots, celery and mushrooms and saute, stirring frequently, about 3-4 minutes.
+Add the rosemary, bay leaf, all-spice, peppercorns, carrots, celery and mushrooms and saute, stirring frequently, about 3-4 minutes.

 - Bring the stock to a boil.
 Cover with a lid, lower the heat to a simmer, and let the stock cook, undisturbed, for an hour.